Driving technological change at one of Canada’s oldest banks

 “These things make it more relevant,” she says.
 “We were helping people in their business.”

 Ritchie got a lot out of the program, including lifelong friends.
 But perhaps most importantly, it helped her land that vice president role, which she moved into in 2010.
 Now, as vice president, operations centre, Ritchie oversees 2,000 people across multiple divisions.
-Her group retrains staff to work in other areas of the company.
+Although the primary function of her group is to process work and support clients and partners, and are constantly looking to reskill staff with a strong focus on talent management.

 Looking back now, she thinks Athabasca’s MBA made her a better banker and it helped her gain a love of learning that she didn’t know she had.